Last updated on April 6th, 2023 at 09:18 pm

 Where to Eat in Liverpool

-If you get the chance, you need to try our local dish scouse, which is short for lobscouse, a stew that was often eaten by sailors in Northern Europe.
-The recipe varies, but is generally made from meat (usually lamb or beef or both), stock, vegetables (onion, potatoes and carrots) and comes with bread on the side and often red cabbage on top.
+If you get the chance, you need to try our local dish ‘Scouse’, which is short for lobscouse, a stew that was often eaten by sailors in Northern Europe.
+The recipe varies but is generally made from meat (usually lamb or beef or both), stock, and vegetables (onion, potatoes, and carrots) and comes with bread on the side and often red cabbage on top.

-Where to Party in Liverpool
+Where to Go ‘Out Out’ in Liverpool

-The UK has some pretty good places for a night out, but anyone will tell you that liverpool is one of the best nights out, maybe even THE BEST night out in the UK.
+The UK has some pretty good places for a night out, but anyone will tell you that Liverpool is one of the best nights out, maybe even THE BEST night out in the UK.
 But don’t just take my word for it – come see for yourself!

-A few of my favourite places include:
+There are too many bars to mention, but a few of my favourite places include:

 The Baltic Triangle